DosX-dev/ASM-Guard/README.md

  * Leave a hidden message (message to a hacker)
  * Fake UPX detect in Detect it easy (MZ, PE)

- ## Absolutely free software.
+ ### Absolutely free software.
 No restrictions.
 No paid subscriptions.
 Enjoy! :)
+The program is written in VB NET and is still closed source.
+However, if the project is popular, then I will consider publishing the original source code.